-However, Steam doesn’t allow users to be logged in to more than one location at a time, making sharing games a fairly difficult process.
+However, Steam doesn’t allow multiple users to sign in to the same account at the same time, making sharing games a fairly difficult process.
 Don’t be disheartened though, as Steam Family Sharing should help alleviate some of these issues and allow you to share your game library with friends and family.

-Here, we explain the pros and cons of Steam Family Sharing, and then explain how to share games on Steam using the functionality.
+Here, we explain the pros and cons of Steam Family Sharing, and how to share games on Steam using the functionality.
+We've also got a tutorial about playing Steam games on your TV, if that's up your street.

 Steam Family Sharing: Pros and cons